KnudsenMorten/AzLogDcrIngestPS/README.md

 There are 2 settings in the Variables, that handles how and where changes can happen:

 $AzLogDcrTableCreateFromReferenceMachine         = @()
+$AzLogDcrTableCreateFromAnyMachine               = $false

+I will cover this in next topic.

 ## How to disable so only you can make changes to the schema ?
 If your solution is running on many machines, I would recommend, that you control the process of making changes to the table/DCR schema.